Yass-dah/MailServer/README.md

 # MailServer
-A mail server developed with JavaFX to handle sending mails, inbox operations between different clients connected with java socket communication and simple file system with no database.
+A mail server developed with JavaFX to handle sending mails, inbox operations between different clients connected with java socket communication and simple file system with no database(/data).
--  Possible ameliorations to this project: lock on each personal inbox to improve communication and decrease overhead
+### Possible ameliorations to this project:
+-  lock on each personal inbox to improve communication and decrease overhead
+-  email registration
+-  credentials on login